A haunting Orwellian novel about the terrors of state surveillance, from the acclaimed author of The Housekeeper and the Professor.

 When a young woman who is struggling to maintain her career as a novelist discovers that her editor is in danger from the Memory Police, she concocts a plan to hide him beneath her floorboards.
 As fear and loss close in around them, they cling to her writing as the last way of preserving the past.

-A surreal, provocative fable about the …
+A surreal, provocative fable about the power of memory and …

 It wasn't for me, but I'm still glad I read it.
 Ogawa's greyscale, slowly grinding dystopia gives the mind's eye a view of a world where epistemic injustice is extremely unsubtle, and still the people oppressed are unable to give voice to this, in fact directly because of it.
 The mechanics of the world don't quite make sense -maybe something lost in translation- but once you move past the small things that you think need answers and look at the bigger picture, things begin to take shape.
 Interesting questions about the setting and happenings of the narrative are left unanswered intentionally, and left as exercises to the reader.
 I was reminded throughout my reading of Yokohama Kaidashi Kiko- that being a 90s reaction to climate change and this a piece of dystopic literature, but the comparison seems apt to me because of the slow creep of impending doom.
 The eponymous …